E-delweiss/bilberry_assessment/README.md

 </p>

 ### Challenges
-One can also talk about some of image that have an ambiguous meaning and may be difficult to learn and classify well.
+One can also talk about some images that have an ambiguous meaning and may be difficult to learn and classify well.
 For instance, some field has a well define roadlike path and some road image contans a lot of vegetation.